 The time period for deregistration where there is no co-operation from the parties cannot be estimated.

 Deregistration fees are nominal (currently KYD500/USD609.76).
 The fee payable is prescribed by statute and there is no known precedent for the fee being waived.

 In addition, the aircraft account must be settled with CAACI before the aircraft can be deregistered.
 This amount may or may not be significant, depending on how the accounts have been managed prior to deregistration.

 There is no formal legal requirement under Cayman Islands law that in order for a deregistration power of attorney to be enforced against a domestic party, it needs be translated, certified, notarised, legalised or lodged in advance.
-Please note, however, that since the Cape Town Convention came into force in the Cayman Islands on 1 November 2015, pursuant to the CTC Law (as defined below), the CAACI typically accepts IDERAs rather than deregistration powers of attorney.
+It should be noted, however, that since the Cape Town Convention came into force in the Cayman Islands on 1 November 2015, pursuant to the CTC Law (as defined in 2.10 Cape Town Convention and Others), the CAACI typically accepts IDERAs rather than deregistration powers of attorney.

 A deregistration power of attorney does not have to be governed by the laws of the Cayman Islands.